jiieunshin/cossonet/README.md

 ## Model fitting

-The function \texttt{cossonet} is the main function that fits the model.
+The function `cossonet` is the main function that fits the model.
 We have to input training set in this function.
-And Specific values are required to the arguments, such as  \texttt{family}, \texttt{lambda0}, and \texttt{lambda_theta}.
+And Specific values are required to the arguments, such as `family`, `lambda0, and `lambda_theta`.

 ```{r, eval=FALSE, echo=FALSE, message=FALSE, warning=FALSE}
 lambda0_seq = exp(seq(log(2^{-5}), log(2^{-1}), length.out = 20))